SLUGIS/osm_visualization/README.md

 That files are created in: /home/ubuntu/Documents/MapBox/export.

 ### Created a GIF File

-Copy and paste the satelital imagen from folder  tile-stitch to /MapBox/export and renamed the file  a  smaller number of the first file that was created by Tilemill:
+Copy and paste the tile-stitch image from tile-stitch to /MapBox/export and rename the file to one incremental digit less than the first file that was created by Tilemill:

-my first file is called: sf484.png, I renamed the imagen file to sf483.png and then run:
+The first file is called slo484.png, so the tile-stitch file was named to slo483.png.
+Then run:

 Example: